debrightdev/debrightdev/README.md

-## Debright Dev.
+## Debright Michael.

-Building software as a web developer, creating dynamic web applications and enhancing user experiences.
+Building software as a Software Engineer, creating dynamic web applications and enhancing user experiences.

 Determined to succeed ✖
 Succeeded ✓